kubeflow/website/quick-github-guide.md

     git remote -vv
     ```

-    You should have 2 remote repos:
+    You should have 2 remote repositories:

-      -  `origin` - points to your own fork of the repo on gitHub -
+      -  `origin` - points to your own fork of the repository on gitHub -
-         that is, the one you cloned my local repo from.
+         that is, the one you cloned your local repository from.
-      -  `upstream` - points to the actual repo on gitHub.
+      -  `upstream` - points to the actual repository on gitHub.

 1. Create a branch.
 In this example, replace `doc-updates` with any branch name
   you like.
 Choose a branch name that helps you recognise the updates you plan